 There was always an interest in photography for me but, as with so many others, time and other interests pushed photography to the back burner.
 With the introduction of digital cameras my curiosity was peeked and I started on a journey that is leading me down many different roads.
 My perspective on my surroundings has completely changed.
 I try to look for the different angles with an eye open for the unique.
 I truly believe that photography is proof that one can view the world in many different lights allowing you to focus your creativity through your lens.

-I have been interested in photography for as long as I remember but never pursued it until about 5 years ago.
+I have been interested in photography for as long as I remember but never pursued it until about the year 2011.
 Soon after buying my first DSLR I discovered a passion for wildlife photography.
 My photography interest and style continue to grow.
 The Lanark County Camera Club is a great venue to share my images and knowledge and learn from other club members.
-In Jan of 2015 my wife Wendy and I opened Onion Photography.
-Our studio is located in Carleton Place and we focus on Maternity and Newborn photography.

 My interest in photography started while I was growing up in my hometown of Harrington Harbour, Quebec.
 At that time it was with a box camera, probably a Brownie.
 Most of the photos were of friends and family.
 Because I lived in a remote area I had to wait weeks to receive the developed film only to find all photos were a disaster.
 My interest waned and I did not use a camera much until I spent several summers in the Arctic using a Pentax 35mm SLR.
 There have been lots of changes with cameras and I am now using a Nikon D300.
 The ability to take as many pictures as I want and then filter through them, keeping those that I would like to share, is a real bonus with Digital SLR cameras.

 Being a part of The Lanark County Camera Club is rewarding.
 I have made many new friends and enjoy learning and sharing information with the members.